box/developer.box.com/content/guides/ai-studio/ai-studio-agents/get-agents.md

 ## List all AI agents

-The `POST /2.0/get-ai-agents` endpoint allows you to list all AI agents based on the provided parameters.
+The `GET/2.0/ai-agents` endpoint allows you to list all AI agents based on the provided parameters.

 ### Send a request

-To send a request, use the `POST /2.0/get-ai-agents` endpoint.
+To send a request, use the `GET/2.0/ai-agents` endpoint.

 Make sure you have generated the developer token to authorize your app.
 See [getting started with Box AI Studio][getting-started]